 - Ability to run parallel model simulations and integrate with cloud computing to reduce run times of computationally intensive tasks.

-- Easy linkage with other models via Open Modelling Interface to support basin and multi-sector water management and policy analysis
+- Easy linkage with other models, for example to support basin and multi-sector water management and integrated water policy analysis

 - Interactive training resources through a series of web tutorials and workflows for common use cases developed in Jupyter notebooks